Substra/substra-backend/README.md

 - the [API backend](./charts/substra-backend/templates/deployment-server.yaml)
 - the [events backend](./charts/substra-backend/templates/deployment-events.yaml) converting events from the chaincode into celery tasks

+### Running on multiple kubernetes nodes

+The backend can be deployed on a kubernete cluster running more than one kubernetes node.

+To run the worker and the server on two different nodes (requires the nodes to be labelled [see wiki](`https://github.com/owkin/connect-backend/wiki/Running-the-backend-on-Multinode`)

+Deploy the backend with:
+    - `skaffold run -p 2-nodes` to run 1 server pod and 1 worker pod on 2 separate kubernetes nodes.
+The nodes need to be labeled (see `2-nodes.yaml`)
+    - `skaffold run -p spread-workers` to spread the workers across the `x` different nodes.

+You can draw from this documentation to set up the config according to your needs: number of kubernetes nodes, number of worker replicas, way to spread workers across the kubernetes nodes.

 ## Django management

 To get access to the [Django management tool](https://docs.djangoproject.com/en/2.2/ref/django-admin), spawn a shell in the running container: